July 14, 2013

 Bademjan Shekam-por - Persian Stuffed Eggplant

-بادمجان شکم پر -Bademjan shekam-por is an open-faced fried eggplant stuffed with ground beef and vegetables simmered in a rich and tangy tomato-based sauce and topped with slivered almonds.
-This tasty eggplant dish is from the north-western region of Azerbaijan, Iran.
-I'd just like to point out that although the following words have a slightly different spelling and pronunciation, they all mean the same thing: بادمجان، بادمجون، بادنجان بادنجون - bademjan, bademjoon, badenjan and badenjoon.
-Eggplants have been part of the Persian cuisine for hundreds of years and due to their versatility, great flavor and silky tender flesh, they have brought about many popular and well-known dishes such as khoresh bademjan, borani bademjan, kashk-e bademjan, mirza ghasemi, and torshi bademjan (pickled eggplant), just to name a few.
-I am always looking for new Persian eggplant recipes and I'm determined to write about every eggplant recipe I find from homes in every corner of Iran.
-My favorite eggplant dish, however, is still simply pan-fried unpeeled eggplant slices lightly seasoned with salt and pepper.
-I personally like the taste of the eggplant skin and normally I wouldn't remove it unless I'm serving guests.
+Eggplants have been an essential part of Persian cooking for hundreds of years.
+Their versatility, great flavor, and silky tender flesh have inspired countless dishes such as khoresh bademjan, borani bademjan, kashk-e bademjan, mirza ghasemi, and torshi bademjan (pickled eggplant), just to name a few.
+I am always on the lookout for new Persian eggplant recipes, and I've made it my mission to collect and write about every eggplant dish I come across from homes in every corner of Iran.
+Yet, despite the many variations and flavors, my personal favorite remains the simplest of all, pan-fried unpeeled eggplant slices lightly seasoned with salt and pepper.
+I love the taste of the eggplant skin, and I usually keep it on unless I'm serving guests.

-According to the article about Persian Food in the Huffington Post recently, "Persian food is criminally underrepresented in America."
-I agree with this statement and would add that in my opinion it is often misunderstood as well.
-One of the misconceptions is that Persian food is not vegetarian friendly which in my opinion is not true.
-Aside from an array of globally known Persian kabab/kebob dishes, most if not all khoresh - stews can be prepared without meat.
-There are also many terrific vegetable dishes such as a variety of kookoo/kuku, borani and the hearty ash reshteh.
-Not to mention that there's always a platter of sabzi khordan - fresh herbs, as an accompaniment to lunch and dinner every day along with salad and torshi - pickled vegetables.
-Plus we eat fruits like there's no tomorrow!
+According to a recent Huffington Post article about Persian Food, "Persian food is criminally underrepresented in America."
+I couldn't agree more, and I would add that it's misunderstood as well.
+One common misconception is that Persian food is not vegetarian-friendly, which, in my opinion, couldn't be further from the truth.
+Aside from the array of globally known Persian kebab dishes, most, if not all, khoresh (stews) can be prepared without meat.
+There are also many wonderful vegetable-based dishes, such as various kinds of kookoo/kuku, borani, and the hearty ash reshteh.
+Not to mention that a platter of sabzi khordan (fresh herbs) accompanies lunch and dinner almost every day, along with salad and torshi (pickled vegetables).
+And of course, we eat fruits like there's no tomorrow!

-For a healthier version of a traditional bademjan shekam-por, you can bake the eggplant in the oven before stuffing them or just prepare the dish the traditional way by frying the eggplants.
-Also, in the traditional recipe eggplant is peeled fully or partially by leaving in some stripes.
-The choice is yours whether to bake or fry, remove the eggplant skin or leave it intact.
-You may stick to a more traditional recipe or tweak it to your dietary needs and preferences.
-For a vegetarian variation of this dish, you may use rice instead of ground beef.
-Bademjan shekam-por could be served as a main dish with rice or as a side dish/appetizer.
+For a healthier twist on the traditional bademjan shekampor, you can bake the eggplants in the oven before stuffing them instead of frying.
+In the traditional recipe, the eggplant is either fully peeled or partially peeled, leaving stripes of skin.
+Whether you choose to bake or fry, peel or leave the skin on, it all depends on your personal taste and dietary preferences.
+For a vegetarian variation, you may simply replace the ground beef with rice or a mix of rice and vegetables.
+Bademjan shekampor can be served as a main dish with rice or as a side dish or appetizer.

 Bademjan Shekam-por - Persian Stuffed Eggplant